BWNC-code/share-the-plate/TESTING.md

 5. Deleted a recipe and verified it was removed from the list of recipes and the main recipe list.

-6. Liked and unliked a recipe and verified the like count changed appropriately.
+6. Liked and unliked a recipe and verified the recipe appeared in users like recipes.

 ### Search Function Manual